tslenter/rslogger/README.md

 E-mail: info@remotesyslog.com

+## 2. Instruction of usage:

-## 2. Add to any scripts as following:
+Add to any python script:
 ```
 from rslogger import syslog
 from rslogger import fcl